TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 The arguments to this strategy are

 1. a context variable `ctx`,
-2. the `task` which needs to have multiple solutions to trigger the error message, and
+2. a single trigger on `task` which triggers the error message when the task produces multiple results, and
 3. the error message `msg`.

 The strategy is applied to the term where the error should be shown (in this case, the variable name).